11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 It seems tedious, but you can always do your feet right and go closer and further away.

-It seems more work but trusts me, you’re going to get a much more crisp image out of a prime lens, typically versus a zoom lens.
+It seems more work, but trust me, you’ll get a much more crisp image out of a prime lens, typically versus a zoom lens.

-And it also lets you draw the viewer’s attention to a certain point of focus.
+It also lets you draw the viewer’s attention to a certain focus point.

-Now, this can make it a bit more challenging to focus, but prime lenses can usually focus faster.
+This can make focusing more challenging, but prime lenses can usually focus faster.

 If you purchase your brand’s top-end prime lens, it’s usually a very fast-focusing lens.

-The 50-millimeter, at least in the Canon line, is probably one of the fastest-focusing lenses in the lineup.
+The 50-millimeter, at least in the Canon line, is probably one of the fastest-focusing lenses.

-Which is another reason I like to use it because I can focus very quickly during a family photo session, and it’s not difficult to photograph at night.
+Another reason I like to use it is because I can focus very quickly during a family photo session, and it’s not difficult to photograph at night.

 Overall, the 50-millimeter lens is super versatile.